Cc19245/LVI-SAM-Easyused/README.md

 ### Update

-- **2023.1.02**：The "**new**" branch is avaliable, in which we update the latest [LIO-SAM repo](https://github.com/TixiaoShan/LIO-SAM) to LVI-SAM.
-We **recommend you to use the "new" branch**, because the LiDAR-Inertia system in the original LVI-SAM code repo uses an old version of LIO-SAM with some bugs, which have been fixed in the latest LIO-SAM code repo.
+- **2023.01.02**：The "**new**" branch is avaliable, in which we update the latest [LIO-SAM repo](https://github.com/TixiaoShan/LIO-SAM) to LVI-SAM.
+We **recommend you to use the "new" branch**, because the LiDAR-Inertial system in the original LVI-SAM code repo uses an old version of LIO-SAM with some bugs, which have been fixed in the latest LIO-SAM code repo.
 At present, we have updated the latest version of LIO-SAM into LVI-SAM, so the system is more robust.
 You can use the following commands to download and compile the "**new**" branch.

   ```shell
   mkdir -p ~/catkin_ws/src